John Leo Dato: Pacquiao vs. Thurman

 Dato returned to featherweight and defeated Mexican Boxer Juan Antonio Lopez via a Round 5 knockout (KO).
 The match was one of the undercard bouts in Manny Pacquiao vs. Keith Thurman pay-per-view fight.

 In October 2019, Dato once again defeated Mexican boxer Germán Meraz, winning a unanimous decision (UD) through six rounds, all judges scored 60–53 in favor of Dato.

 In December 2019, Dato defeated Mexican boxer David Godinez via a Round 5 KO.

 Dato was scheduled to fight Dominican boxer Angel Luna in April 2020, but the fight was moved to June 2020, in response to the COVID-19 pandemic.

 In August 2020, after months of waiting, Dato finally returned to the ring and defeated Mexican boxer Angel Guevara via a Round 3 TKO.
 Following the bout, more than two months after his win against Guevara, Dato defeated Mexican boxer Jorge Romero via a Round 5 TKO extending his unbeaten streak to 17.

 Pacquiao vs. Ugás

 In August 2021, it was announced that Dato is scheduled to fight Mexican Boxer Angel Antonio Contreras.
 The match was one of the undercard bouts in Manny Pacquiao vs. Yordenis Ugás pay-per-view fight.

 Return to Super Featherweight

 After more than seven months from his first professional loss, Dato moved up one division and returned to super featherweight.
 He was scheduled to fight Mexican veteran boxer Rodrigo Guerrero on 1 April 2022 at Chumash Casino, Sta.
 Ynez, California.
 He defeated Guerrero via a round 5 TKO.

 His next fight was then scheduled on 13 January 2023 against American boxer Jesus Rizo.
 He defeated Rizo via a unanimous decision (UD) through eight rounds.

+Return to Featherweight

+Dato once again returned to featherweight.
+He is then scheduled to fight Venezuelan boxer Ronal Ron on October 27, 2023.
+He defeated Ron via a unanimous decision (UD) through eight rounds.